emmacadavra/ci-portfolio1-spc/TESTING.md

 ### Unresolved Bugs

-There are two main noteworthy things about this website that I would consider unresolved bugs:
+There are three noteworthy things about this website that I would consider unresolved bugs:

 #### **PageSpeed Insights Performance Scores on Mobile**